As you plan out your family road trip, you may be tempted to get from Point A to Point B as quickly as possible.

 Plan out specific breaks that will get your kids moving.
-Map out your route to see if you pass any state parks, nature trails or playgrounds.
-If your kids are able to get outside and exercise, they’ll be even happier when they are back in the car.
+Map out your route to see if you pass any state parks, nature trails, or playgrounds.
+If your kids can get outside and exercise, they’ll be even happier when they are back in the car.
 They may even take a nap!

 Make the Most of the Scenery

 Not every road trip has the most beautiful scenery.
-On one particular trip, my nephew spotted a new building that was under construction and he asked what it was.
+On one particular trip, my nephew spotted a new building under construction, and he asked what it was.